-- Seasonings - A mix of chipotle powder, ground cumin, and smoked paprika help give the beef a smoky and spicy Mexican flavor.
+- Seasonings - A mix of chipotle powder, ground cumin, and smoked paprika helps give the beef a smoky and spicy Mexican flavor.

-- Minced Garlic and Onion - Infuses the beef with aromatic garlic and onion flavor.
+- Minced Garlic and Onion - Infuse the beef with aromatic garlic and onion flavor.

 - Orange Juice - Adds a sweet citrus note to the beef that balances the flavor.